 Lemon Juice– for cooking, dehydrating and canning.

-Coffee- If you are a coffee drinker, and even if you’re not, this would be good to have on hand.
+Coffee Beans– If you are a coffee drinker, and even if you’re not, this would be good to have on hand.
 You might need that extra boost of caffeine.
 I’d suggest storing coffee beans instead of already ground coffee.
 Again, a good hand cranked wheat mill will do a great job of grinding coffee beans.
 Plus, they make a great bartering item.

 Once you have enough of these basic staples stocked up, you can think about other treats for your food storage.
 Some people like having dessert mixes, hot chocolate, pancake mix (like Bisquick), and other convenience foods on hand.
 I’d say definitely spend your money on more substantial foods before splurging on these things.